gerard33/frontpage/README.md

 2) Check the idx of this switch

-3) In the On command of the switch place: http://yourip/folder/frontpage/sonos/index.php?zone=IDX&action=Play
+3) In the On command of the switch place: http://yourip/folder/frontpage/sonos/index.php?zone=IDX&action=Play (change IDX with the idx of your Sonos in Domoticz)

-4) In the Off command of the switch place: http://yourip/folder/frontpage/sonos/index.php?zone=IDX&action=Stop
+4) In the Off command of the switch place: http://yourip/folder/frontpage/sonos/index.php?zone=IDX&action=Stop (change IDX with the idx of your Sonos in Domoticz)

 5) Edit config.php in sonos folder, fill in the idx and the ip address